JoeBreidinger/JoeBreidinger/README.md

 ## 👨‍💻 About Me

-I'm currently developing my skills as a software engineer, with a passion for **web development**, **data analysis**, and **cybersecurity**.
-My journey began in **culinary arts**, **logistics**, and **finance**, giving me a unique appreciation for both creative design and practical systems.
+I'm currently developing my skills as a software engineer, with a passion for **software engineering**, **AI development**, and **cybersecurity**.
+My journey began in **culinary arts**, then **finance**, and **logistics** giving me a unique appreciation for both creative design and practical systems.
 I thrive at the intersection of front-end aesthetics and back-end logic, aiming to build solutions that are as beautiful as they are functional.

 I'm studying full-stack development at the **U of M Fullstack Academy Bootcamp**, where I'm expanding my technical toolkit and sharpening my problem-solving skills.